eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 - `issuer_chain`: If provided, a PEM encoded X509 Certificate chain (including start and end markers) of a Verifiable Credential Issuer trusted during this Transaction.
 - `authorization_request_scheme`: If provided, it will be used as the scheme part of the URI contained inside the QR code

+This endpoint can produce either JSON or a QR code depending on the Accept header received.
+It can either:

+- Produce a JSON object with the details of the authorization request.
+- Produce a PNG QR code containing the authorization request URI.

 **Usage:**

 Using Presentation Exchange: